Wedding planning is such a big and exciting task, and as a bride, deciding what you want to wear on your wedding day is always top of the list.

 7. Let your personality shine

 Lastly, I always advise my brides to express their personality through their wedding shoes.
 If you’re all about sparkle or you love a statement flower, this is your chance to go all out!
+If you’re a pearly queen then why not choose a glamorous pearl embellished style, if you love them you’re far more likely to wear them again too.

 Now that you’ve read our wedding shoe shopping tips from an industry expert, hopefully you feel a little more equipped to hunt down and buy your dream bridal heels, which will keep you looking fabulous and feeling comfortable throughout your wedding day and dancing well into the night!